 Aside from that, in 2015, 1 in 5 large businesses across the UK suffered financial losses due to very poor spreadsheets.

-Yet, 70% of companies still use spreadsheets to manage data, plan processes, and make long-term decisions while 48% claim that those same spreadsheets that contain so much data are extremely difficult to manage.
+Yet, 70% of companies still use spreadsheets to manage data, planning processes and make long-term decisions while 48% claim that those same spreadsheets that contain so much data are extremely difficult to manage.

 In short, spreadsheets create many challenges and can be the source of major financial disaster.
 To that end, finance managers say these 7 reasons are why they hate spreadsheets: